-Yes, I am from Alabama, so why “Georgia” collards?
-The collards themselves (the seeds I planted) are Georgia Collards.
+Yes, I am from Alabama, so why “Georgia” collards and bean soup?
+Well, the collards themselves (the seeds I planted) are Georgia Collards.
 They are hardy and make an exceptionally hearty soup, especially with the beans and sausage.

 One of my favorite things about this soup is that it simple, simple, simple and fast!
 I often-times use my homemade sausage to cut the slight bitterness of the collards, but smoked Kielbasa is my favorite choice from the store.
 The beans add a creaminess that makes this soup a bonafide comfort food.